nemesa/ha-tcl-home-unofficial-integration/README.md

 This integration is the result of reverse-engineering the “TCL Home” Android app.
 For setup, we only need the username/password used for the app.
 Since this is not an official integration from TCL, I recommend creating a new user for this integration and sharing your devices with that user—just in case TCL decides to ban the account.

 ## How to install
-This may eventually become available in the [Community Integrations](https://www.home-assistant.io/integrations), but for now installation is manual only.
+This may eventually become available in the [HACS](https://www.home-assistant.io/integrations), but for now installation is manual only.

 ### Steps:
 1. Download the ZIP from GitHub and extract `ha-tcl-home-unofficial-integration-main.zip`.